FrankyDBravo/frankydbravo.github.io/README.md

-# Tom Suter - Portfolio Website
+# Tom S. - Portfolio Website

 A fast, accessible, and responsive portfolio website built with plain HTML, CSS, and JavaScript.
 Designed for easy hosting on GitHub Pages with optional Jekyll support.